 make a Remote Appointment

-If you live anywhere in New York State and want to meet online using secure video conferencing, schedule using the scheduling calendar, send me a note through the scheduler that we will be meeting by video.
+If you live anywhere in New York State and want to meet online using secure video conferencing, make an appointment through the scheduling system, send me a note through the system that we will be meeting by video.
 When your appointment time comes, enter my waiting room at doxy.me here.

 Learn HOW FEES WORK